Getting Started

 Setup

-Bootstrap-vue-next offers two ways to configure your application.
+Bootstrap-vue-next requires one of the following setup methods for the library to function properly.
 The new BApp component approach is recommended for new projects, while the plugin approach is still supported for backward compatibility.
+Both approaches work for application mounting and unit testing.

 The modern way to setup bootstrap-vue-next using the BApp component: